My Birth + Postpartum Essentials for Mama and BabyLauren Hartmann

 Diapers are an obvious essential and I definitely suggest getting ones that will be good for sensitive skin like these ones from Huggies.
 You’ll want newborn size with the notch cut-out for the umbilical cord.
 I wouldn’t stock up on a ton in case you have a giant baby, but have at least one package, because most babies start out in newborn size.

 Having some type of co-sleeper for your little one to room-in with you is a great option.
-A Moses basket like this is convenient for moving your babe from room to room.
-A couple of other good options that we’ve tried are the Fisher Price Rock & Play or the Halo Bassinet swivel co-sleeper.
+A Moses basket is convenient for moving your babe from room to room.
+We’ve also liked the Fisher-price Newborn Rock ‘n Play sleeper.

 These adorable little knotted newborn hats will be totally cute in newborn photos, while being functional and keeping that tiny baby head warm.
 As for socks … they are definitely an essential, but I’ve yet to find a style that will stay on well.
 Feel free to add suggestions for those in the comments.